-The South Asia Microform Project shall acquire and maintain, for the common use of subscribing institutions, a readily accessible collection of materials in microform related to the study of South Asia.
-The collection will be formed and maintained as a cooperative enterprise through library subscriptions, which will entitle the subscribing libraries to borrow material in microform copy from the pool for their use locally.
-Materials will be collected both through the filming efforts of the project and through the purchase of positive copies of materials filmed by other groups, institutions and companies.
+The South Asia Materials Project shall acquire and maintain, for the common use of subscribing institutions, a readily accessible collection of materials in digital, microform, or any other format related to the study of South Asia.
+The collection will be formed and maintained as a cooperative enterprise through library subscriptions, which will entitle the subscribing libraries to access materials from the pool for their use locally.
+Materials will be collected both through the filming or digitization efforts of the project and through the purchase materials created and/or held by other groups, institutions and companies.

 It shall be the function of the Committee to:

 - Determine and approve any major changes in acquisitions policy.

 - Allocate funding for the acquisition of new material.

 - Elect members to the Executive Committee from among its membership.

 - Advise the Executive Committee as to its wishes in matters related to the acquisition of material to be added to the pool.